fermentationist/devicon-react-svg/README.md

 # devicon-react-svg

-**devicon-react-svg** is an implementation of the [Devicons](https://github.com/vorillaz/devicons) icon library, which contains the logos of various popular programming languages, frameworks and design and development tools.
+**devicon-react-svg** is an implementation of the [Devicons](http://vorillaz.github.io/devicons/) icon library (which contains the logos of various popular programming languages, frameworks and design and development tools) for React.

-**devicon-react-svg** returns a functional React component that, when passed the name of a Devicon as the `icon` prop, will render it as an inline svg.
+**devicon-react-svg** returns a functional React component that, when passed the name of a Devicon as the `icon` prop, will render it as an inline SVG (Scalable Vector Graphics) image.

 ---
 ## Installation